archiik04/tron-image-tracking/README.md

 * RSVP form integration
 * Leaderboard or reward tracking through AR

----

-## 🧾 License

-This project is open for modification and educational use.
-Attribution appreciated if used in promotional contexts.

----

 ## 👩‍💻 Created With

 * [A-Frame](https://aframe.io/)
 * [MindAR](https://hiukim.github.io/mind-ar-js-doc/)
 * [Google Fonts – Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P)
 * [Giphy](https://giphy.com/)

----

 > For support, feature requests, or showcasing your version, feel free to raise an issue or contribute!